Through the darkness, there will always be light… , oil on wood, 55” x 42” x 12”, 2013

 detailed view of above work

 Canada based artist Heather Kocsis creates three-dimensional assemblages depicting buildings inspired by ones she viewed on the streets of New York City.
-Using salvaged wood, Kocsis constructs miniature fire escapes, staircases and . . . → Read More: Assemblages of buildings in New York City by Heather Kocsis
+Using salvaged wood, Kocsis constructs miniature fire escapes, . . . → Read More: Assemblages of buildings in New York City by Heather Kocsis

 Today is the day for breathtaking shots.

 Here is an aerial panoramic photo of New York City’s Central Park by Russian photographer Sergey Semenov.
 Semonov travels the world shooting aerial images from helicopters.
 He then stitches them together using Photoshop.
-Semonov’s image of Central Park won 1st prize in the amateur category of the Epson . . . → Read More: Aerial panoramic photo of Central Park in New York City by Sergey Semenov
+Semonov’s image of Central Park won 1st prize in the amateur category of . . . → Read More: Aerial panoramic photo of Central Park in New York City by Sergey Semenov

 Seeing a reflection of a herd of buffalo in the window of the subway would be a welcome relief for my eyes, weary of day-long floor-to-ceiling views of concrete, metal and asphalt.
 New York City based artist Britannie Bond may have had this is mind when creating her new series called “The Wilderness Project.” . . . → Read More: “The Wilderness Project” photographs merging wildlife in New York City by Britannie Bond